 If baseball was covered like this, the way science is actually covered, no one would read the box scores.
 Facts in isolation, without context or meaning, are dull.
 Science, like sports, is not a dry collection of facts.
 Science is interesting because it is an ongoing, constantly unfolding process.
 Like a baseball season it too has a narrative, but it is infinitely more complex and varied.

-Most Americans find astrology more interesting than astronomy, prefer online lpn programs to going to conventional school, and care more about psychics than about physicists.
+Most Americans find astrology more interesting than astronomy, and care more about psychics than about physicists.
 This is largely because, in the presentation of science to the public, the science itself has been stripped from the story, and what we’re left with is the bare announcement of a new fact, a fact that exists without context or significance.
 Most readers would not look skeptically at a story reporting that scientists, like the alchemists of old, had discovered the formula for turning lead into gold.

 Is it any wonder that vast numbers of people are afraid to take the flu vaccines, or that they believe that cell phones cause brain cancer, or that they put their faith in homeopathic remedies?
 The long-term assault on science budgets during the Bush adminstration caused little concern.
 For all most people knew or cared, they might as well have been told that the budget for research into phrenology — the 19th century science of reading head bumps — was being cut.